 Motherboards come in multiple sizes, and you will need to find a case that matches.

 Some smaller cases may have limited room for the graphics card.
-Each case should list the max graphics card height and length limit, and each graphics card should provide their dimensions for you.
+Each case should list the max graphics card height and length limit, and each graphics card manufacturer should provide its dimensions for you.

 Other concerns for size include the space of your cooling solution, whether it be fans or something more advanced, and extended memory you might wish to take advantage of.

-When upgrading from your stock cooling, you’re going to need to make sure it matches your motherboard’s socket.
+When upgrading from your stock cooler, you’re going to need to make sure it matches your motherboard’s socket.

 Processor heatsinks sit right on top, which means it’s using the same socket as the processor itself.
 Whatever cooler you decide to choose needs to be compatible with the processor socket as well.